Buffyxo/Misinformation-Detector/README.md

 ```
 pip install pandas numpy seaborn matplotlib scikit-learn openpyxl jupyter
 ```
-4. Run all the code
+4. Run the code in Jupyter notebook by clicking on the play button.